dwyl/PWA-Liveview/README.md

 When the user goes offline, we have the same smooth navigation thanks to navigation hijack an the HTML and assets caching, as well as the usage of `y-indexeddb`.

+When the user reconnects, we have a full-page reload.

 **Lifecycle**:

-- Initial Load: App starts a continous server check.
-It determines if online/offline and sets up accordingly
+- Initial Load: App start the LiveSocket and attaches the hooks.
+It will then trigger a continous server check.
 - Going Offline: Triggers component initialization and navigation setup
 - Navigating Offline: cleans up components, _fetch_ the cached pages (request proxied by the SW and the page are cached iva the `additionalManifestEntries`), parse ahd hydrate the DOM to renders components
 - Going Online: when the polling detects a transistion off->on, the user expects a page refresh and Phoenix LiveView reinitializes.